COPD life insurance

 Please note the severity of your asthma will also be taken into consideration during the application process.

-Reassured can help find suitable life insurance at an affordable price by comparing quotes from the UK’s leading providers and smaller specialists.
+Reassured can help find suitable life insurance at an affordable price by comparing quotes from the UK’s leading providers and smaller specialists (through our advised team).

-If you’re an asthmatic smoker, you can still secure life insurance.
+If you’re an asthmatic smoker, you could still secure life insurance.

 However, smokers pay more on average for life insurance than non-smokers and asthmatic smokers may find an additional loading on their premiums.